-Firstly, I froze during the first night while I was outside camping, so I slept in a cave, it was warmer, but still damp as a wet towel.
-So I survived the night.
-However, this planet lacks amenities for winter camping, as well as winter sports, if it snowed at least I could try out some of my skiing skills, the ones I don’t have, but only dream of having.
+Firstly, I froze during the first night while I was outside camping, so, I slept in a cave.
+It was warmer, but still damp as a wet towel.
+I survived the night.
+However, this planet lacks amenities for winter camping, as well as winter sports.
+If it snowed, at least I could try out some of my skiing skills, the ones I don’t have and only dream of having.
 But it’s a dry red rock, and cold, like hell without the heat.

 On the second day, late in the afternoon, I found Chrysonite, joy oh joy.
 Now to get back to the ship before I die out here.

-I didn’t make it back to the ship, just before dusk I came across something.
+I didn’t make it back to the ship.
+Just before dusk I came across something.
 It’s a structure in ruins; alien, with auburn shaded markings on the walls and pillars.
 I just had to investigate, it’s the explorer in me.
-Without realizing, it grew dark, fast, so I spent another night out, this time in the ruins.
+Without realizing, it grew dark, fast, so I spent another night outside, this time in the ruins.
 The main building offered some comfort from the weather, even though there were no windows or doors.
-Still the view was breathtaking, in a freezing sort of way.
+Still, the view was breathtaking, in a freezing sort of way.

-In the morning I found a strange circular shape, carved out of the fragmented stone on the ground, a plaque of sorts.
-On my touch it seemed to spring to life, a bizarre sphere rose out of the plaque and spun in midair, daresay I then lost track of all time and senses.
+In the morning, I found a strange circular shape carved out of the fragmented stone on the ground—a plaque of sorts.
+When I touched it, it sprang to life.
+A bizarre sphere rose out of the plaque and spun in midair.
+I then lost track of all time and senses.
 A language I had never heard before filled my head, and yet I understood, a story played out in crashing silence.
-The destruction of Korvas Prime and the ascent of the Gek.
+The destruction of Korvax Prime and the ascent of the Gek.
 Who the hell were the Gek?

 I cannot tell how the truth may be;

 I say the tale as it was said to me.